bburns/LanguageModels/doc/report/Report.md

 <!-- Student clearly defines a benchmark result or threshold for comparing
 performances of solutions obtained. -->

-n-grams - 1,2,3,4 trained on 1m words, 5-gram trained on billions (google)
+n-grams - 1,2,3,4 trained on 1m words, 5-gram trained on billions (google)?

 published results?